UBC-Stat-ML/ctmc3/README.md

 # ctmc3: CTMC MCMC Pseudo-Marginal Inference

+An R package for performing inference on discretely observed continuous-time Markov chains using a pseudo-marginal Markov chain Monte Carlo approach.

 ## Installation

 ### Step 1: system dependencies

+#### FFTW (only needed if building dependencies from source)

 The package [`mcmcse`](https://cran.r-project.org/package=mcmcse) -- used to compute ESSs -- indirectly depends on the [FFTW library](http://www.fftw.org/).
 Follow these steps to install FFTW in